j3270/pico-project-template/README.md

 [Connecting to the Internet with Raspberry Pi Pico W](https://datasheets.raspberrypi.com/picow/connecting-to-the-internet-with-pico-w.pdf)
 - Brief easy read like the getting started one, but for pico_w and introduces connecting to wifi and basics of Bluetooth

-Run the script **cloneRepos.sh**, which adds pico-sdk, examples and the FreeRTOS kernel.

 **Note: All scripts have only been used/tested on WSL2 to date.**  They should work just fine on any Unix based platform.